 Operator Name: OPERATIONAL POINTS

-AWC NO. (2) (4) OF CONTACT: Contact details at which operational management can be contacted without undue delay are listed in: (7)
+AWC NO. (2) (4) OF CONTACT: Contact details at which operationa management can be contacted without undue delay are listed in: (7)

 Expiry Date: Operator Address:

 (3) (5)

+DOINT OF CONTACT

-Telephone: (6) POINT OF CONTACT: (8)
+Telephone: POINT OF CONTACT:

+(6) (8)

 Fax: Telephone:

 Email:

 This certificate certifies that

 (9)

 Is authorised to perform Agricultural operations utilising an Unmanned Aircraft System under regulation 136 of the Civil Aviation Regulations 2016 as defined in the attached operations specifications, in accordance with the operations manual and subject to the terms and conditions attached hereto.

-Date of Issue: Signature:
+Date of Issue: Date of Issue: Signature:

 (11)

 (10) Name:

 Title: